ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/index.md

 For `ALTER ...
 ATTACH|DETACH|DROP` queries, you can use the `replication_alter_partitions_sync` setting to set up waiting.
 Possible values: `0` – do not wait; `1` – only wait for own execution (default); `2` – wait for all.

-## Mutations
+## Mutations {#mutations}

-`ALTER` queries that are intended to manipulate table data are implemented with a mechanism called “mutations”, most notably [ALTER TABLE ...
-DELETE](delete.md) and [ALTER TABLE ...
-UPDATE](update.md).
+`ALTER` queries that are intended to manipulate table data are implemented with a mechanism called “mutations”, most notably [ALTER TABLE … DELETE](../../../sql-reference/statements/alter/delete.md) and [ALTER TABLE … UPDATE](../../../sql-reference/statements/alter/update.md).
 They are asynchronous background processes similar to merges in [MergeTree](../../../engines/table-engines/mergetree-family/index.md) tables that to produce new “mutated” versions of parts.

 For `*MergeTree` tables mutations execute by **rewriting whole data parts**.
 There is no atomicity - parts are substituted for mutated parts as soon as they are ready and a `SELECT` query that started executing during a mutation will see data from parts that have already been mutated along with data from parts that have not been mutated yet.